 However, to date, scientists have been unable to pinpoint zinc’s exact role in the development of hypertension.

 For instance, individuals with certain conditions, such as type 2 diabetes and chronic kidney disease, commonly have a zinc deficiency and high blood pressure.
 Scientists are still unclear whether zinc levels are a cause or an effect of elevated blood pressure.

-As further evidence of zinc’s involvement in hypertension, rats that are particularly sensitive to salt and readily develop high blood pressure have lower levels of zinc in their blood.
+As further evidence of zinc’s involvement in hypertension, rats that are particularly sensitive to salt and readily develop high blood pressure have

 Recently, a group of researchers set out to investigate the links between zinc and blood pressure.
 They wanted to dig a little deeper into the mechanisms of action.
 The team published their findings in the American Journal of Physiology–Renal Physiology.

 Sodium absorption plays a vital role in moderating blood pressure.
 The sodium chloride cotransporter (NCC) in the kidney is particularly important.
 It reabsorbs sodium from the fluid that is destined to become urine and feeds it back into the body.

 Generally, lower levels of sodium in the urine correspond with increased blood pressure.
 In other words, when the NCC is too active, it pumps more sodium back into the body, the urine removes less, and blood pressure rises.

 As the authors write, “Renal modulation of urinary sodium excretion is the cornerstone of [blood pressure] control.”

 A number of proteins can interact with the NCC to alter the amount of sodium that the body reabsorbs and excretes.

 Zinc acts as a cofactor, which means that it influences the activity of a wide range of proteins, including enzymes, transcription factors, and regulatory proteins.